 The CRAA owns the land where the Airport Golf Course is located and leases it to the City of Columbus, Recreation and Parks Department, to manage the course.
-The CRAA has been coordinating with the City of Columbus regarding the potential impacts of the project.
-As a result of this coordination, the CRAA has developed a plan for reconfiguring the golf course that would accommodate the approach lighting system in accordance with FAA guidelines and would ultimately return the golf course to an 18-hole facility.
-These plans have been reviewed and agreed upon by the City of Columbus (see Appendix I, Airport Golf Course).
+As a result of coordination with the City of Columbus, the CRAA has developed a plan for reconfiguring the golf course that would accommodate the approach lighting system in accordance with FAA guidelines and would ultimately return the golf course to an 18-hole facility.
+The CRAA would reconfigure the Airport Golf Course to insure that it returns to a comparable 18-hole facility.
+The CRAA and City of Columbus have negotiated an agreement regarding how this process would occur.
+That agreement has been memorialized in a Memorandum of Understanding, which was fully executed on December 10, 2008 (see Appendix I, Airport Golf Course).
 The anticipated cost of reconfiguring the golf course is estimated to be approximately \$2 million, which the CRAA has committed to fund.
-In addition, the CRAA would work with the City of Columbus to identify other temporary lease modifications that may be put in place during the construction period to help offset the reduction in revenue.
-At this time, modifications to the golf course lease have not been finalized.